mottosso/allzpark/docs/pages/getting-started.md

 - Requirements
 - Environment

-Notice that it isn't unlike a project, and in fact not unlike any other software you'll encounter later on.
+Notice that it isn't unlike a profile, and in fact not unlike any other software you'll encounter later on.
 These are both "packages" and we'll talk a lot more about what that is as we progress through this guide.

 <br>

-### Your first project
+### Your first profile

-You and I are going to embark on a new project.
-Let's call it `kingkong`.
+You and I are going to embark on a new profile.
+Let's call it `kingkong`

 <br>

 #### Command Line

-The way we'll establish this project, and packages like it, is going to involve the command-line, so let's get comfortable with how it works.
+The way we'll establish this profile, and packages like it, is going to involve the command-line, so let's get comfortable with how it works.

 I'll provide command-line instructions for both `powershell` and `bash`, to cover both Windows, Linux and MacOS users.
 You can follow along using either of the two flavours, but odds are the one pre-selected is the one you'll want to use.